Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 - I have read and understand the WS application.

-Payments are issued through a debit card or a paper check.
+Payments are issued through direct deposit or paper check.

 Hours or earnings from other employment are not used to calculate WS benefits, as long as the UI benefits are being paid under the WS plan (see below for exception).

-During my Plan, will my employees ever be eligible for regular UI benefits instead of WS benefits?
+23. During my plan, will my employees ever be eligible for regular UI benefits instead of WS benefits?

 Yes, if during the week: